MarcelVoigt92/JS-DOM-Projects/README.md

-# A collection of some easy DOM - Manipulation projects
+# A collection of some DOM - Manipulation projects